albertoruibal/carballo/readme.md

 * Transposition Table (TT) with zobrist keys (it uses two zobrist keys per board to avoid collisions) and multiprobe
 * Quiescent Search (QS) with only good or equal captures (according to SEE) and limited check generation
 * Internal Iterative Deepening to improve sorting
-* Extensions: Check, mate threat and singular move
+* Extensions: Check (only with positive SEE), pawn push, mate threat and singular move
 * Reductions: Late Move Reductions (LMR)
-* Pruning: Null move Pruning, static null move pruning and futility pruning
+* Pruning: Null move pruning, static null move pruning, futility pruning and history pruning
 * Pluggable evaluator function, distinct functions provided: the Simplified Evaluator Function, other Complete and other Experimental
 * Selectable ELO level with an UCI parameter
 * Supports Chess960